BruceWeyne/Apex-SOQLBuilder/Document/English/README.md

 mdl.sqlOrderBy('Name', 'DESC');
 mdl.sqlOrderBy('Id', 'ASC');

-// The following OEDER BY phrase will be reserved for its generation when the method is called like above.
+// The following OEDER BY clause will be reserved for its generation when the method is called like above.
 // ORDER BY Name DESC, Id ASC
 ```